History of architecture: Neoclassicism

 Neoclassical architecture focused on Ancient Greek and Roman details, plain, white walls and grandeur of scale.
 Compared to the previous styles, Baroque and Rococo, Neoclassical exteriors tended to be more minimalist, featuring straight and angular lines, but being still ornamented.
 The style's clean lines and sense of balance and proportion worked well for grand buildings (such as the Panthéon in Paris) and for smaller structures alike (such as the Petit Trianon).

-Excavations during the 18th century at Pompeii and Herculaneum, which had both been buried under volcanic ash during the 79 AD eruption of Mount Vesuvius, inspired a return to order and rationality.
+Excavations during the 18th century at Pompeii and Herculaneum, which had both been buried under volcanic ash during the 79 AD eruption of Mount Vesuvius, inspired a return to order and rationality, largely thanks to the writings of Johann Joachim Winckelmann.
 In the mid-18th century, antiquity was upheld as a standard for architecture as never before.
 Neoclassicism was a fundamental investigation of the very bases of architectural form and meaning.
 In the 1750s, an alliance between archaeological exploration and architectural theory started, which will continue in the 19th century.
 Marc-Antoine Laugier wrote in 1753 that 'Architecture owes all that is perfect to the Greeks'.

 The style was adopted by progressive circles in other countries such as Sweden and Russia.
 Federal-style architecture is the name for the classicizing architecture built in North America between c.
 1780 and 1830, and particularly from 1785 to 1815.
 This style shares its name with its era, the Federal Period.
 The term is also used in association with furniture design in the United States of the same time period.
 The style broadly corresponds to the middle-class classicism of Biedermeier style in the German-speaking lands, Regency style in Britain and to the French Empire style.
 In Central and Eastern Europe, the style is usually referred to as Classicism (Klassizismus, Классицизм), while the newer Revival styles of the 19th century until today are called neoclassical.

 Étienne-Louis Boullée (1728–1799) was a visionary architect of the period.
 His utopian projects, never built, included a monument to Isaac Newton (1784) in the form of an immense dome, with an oculus allowing the light to enter, giving the impression of a sky full of stars.
 His project for an enlargement of the Royal Library (1785) was even more dramatic, with a gigantic arch sheltering the collection of books.
 While none of his projects were ever built, the images were widely published and inspired architects of the period to look outside the traditional forms.